chaos4ever/chaos4ever.github.io/README.md

 ## Repository structure

 - `src` branch: Holds the source code for the web site.
-- `master` branch: Holds the "compiled" version of the web site, that is published to e.g. http://chaosdev.io and http://chaos4ever.github.io
+- `master` branch: Holds the "compiled" version of the web site, that is published to e.g. https://chaosdev.io

 ## Running the site locally